Edgeberry/.github/brand/Edgeberry_Trademark_Rules_and_Guidelines.md

 When you have obtained explicit written permission from Edgeberry for using the Edgeberry logo and brand, this brand sheet should give you some guidance on the usage.<br/><br/>
 ![Edgeberry Design guideline](https://github.com/Edgeberry/.github/blob/main/brand/Edgeberry_brand_sheet.png?raw=true)
 <br/><br/>
 You can find the **Edgeberry Symbol** and the **Edgeberry Logo** in this repository.
 Whenever possible, use the **Edgeberry Symbol** or **Edgeberry Logo** in the "Electric blue" color, on a "Carbon" background.
-When diverging from these guidelines, please consult with Edgeberry.
+When diverging from these guidelines, please consult with the Edgeberry project owners.